aryanmathur8990-arch/Sticker-Website/README.md

 # Sticker-Website
-Here you will fine one of the best stickers.
+Here you will find one of the best stickers.